 I believe that Help Scout would be ideal for small businesses that are on a rapid growth track.
 It has all the tools you need to scale (such as integration opportunities, automation, and knowledge management) without the “clunky” learning curve that a service like HubSpot requires.

 Help Scout releases updates and enhancements on a near-quarterly basis, which you can read about on its blog or within your dashboard.
-The March 2022 release included iOS app enhancements, dynamic first name capability, and referral program rewards.
-I’m excited to see how the platform continues to improve.
+A recent update included iOS app enhancements, dynamic first name capability, and referral program rewards.

 Help Scout is one of the pricier options on this list with a total cost of $20 a month per seat on the base plan.
 But it does offer lighter complimentary functionality, enhanced automation options, knowledge management, and workflow capabilities, making it a higher value than other lower-priced tools.